Registry and ini file functions

 Ini file functions

 Ini files can be used to store settings.
 However it is not recommended because is too limited.
 No Unicode, not all characters allowed, no hierarchy, etc. To store small-size settings, instead use the registry.
-For bigger-size settings and other data, or if you want to share it, you can use XML or CSV.
+For bigger-size settings and other data you can use XML, CSV or Sqlite.

 Syntax